My Fabry Disease

 So why does Fabry affect people in different ways?
 Again, this is down to our genetics and is different in males and females.

-In males, as they only have one X chromosome, if they inherit a mutated X chromosome from their mother, then all their cells will have this mutation and be adversely affected.
+In males, as they only have one X chromosome, if they inherit a changed X chromosome from their mother, then all their cells will have this variation and be adversely affected.

 So there is variation in how individuals are affected by Fabry Disease.
-It depends on which cells have the mutated X chromosome and which do not.
+It depends on which cells have the changed X chromosome and which do not.